Join the program

 Charlie is a clinical psychologist with a PhD from Nebraska.
 For 15+ years, he has worked on psychosocial rehabilitation and recovery for and with people experiencing SMI, psychosis, and extreme states and their communities.
 He wrote a book on the topic and is active in research, advocacy, and professional leadership roles.

-Brittany Bolejack
+Brittany Troupe

 Akin Guide